Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 Not only do they not want that, but it’s also ineffective for creating the life we want ourselves because we can’t do so unless they change.

-And this is why so many men are so completely unhappy – they’re living lives of complete disempowerment, wishing other people would make it better.
+This is why so many men are so completely unhappy—they’re living lives of complete disempowerment, wishing other people would make it better.
 They cry, moan, and wail to no effect.

 In their pain, they seek to make up for this deficit of self-acceptance by others accepting them.